 Every home aligner company (including SmileDirectClub) can handle most mild teeth misalignments, and even though they can’t correct severe cases like in-office options, some companies take measures to boost their overall treatment quality.

 Several factors determine a treatment’s effectiveness, including materials, manufacturing, and designers.
-SmileDirectClub has helped thousands of customers transform their smiles, and they might fall short of Invisalign, but they still deliver fairly effective treatment.
+SmileDirectClub has helped millions of customers transform their smiles, and though they might fall short of Invisalign, they still deliver fairly effective treatment.

 SmileDirectClub can only treat mild and moderate misalignments.